jverdi/JVFloatLabeledTextField/README.md

 JVFloatLabeledTextField
 =======================

-UITextField subclass with placeholders that change into floating labels when the field is populated with text.
+`UITextField` subclass with placeholders that change into floating labels when the field is populated with text.

-Currently, JVFloatLabeledTextField used alone is iOS 6+, but JVFloatLabeledTextView requires iOS 7 due to the use of UITextView's textContainer.
+Currently, JVFloatLabeledTextField used alone is iOS 6+, but JVFloatLabeledTextView requires iOS 7 due to the use of UITextView's `textContainer`.
 I would welcome pull requests to make JVFloatLabeledTextView iOS 6 compatible.

 Credits for the concept to Matt D. Smith ([@mds](http://www.twitter.com/mds)), and his original design: